 Public input is critical to the development and ultimate success of a Comprehensive Land Use Plan.
 In order for the Plan to accurately reflect the desires of the community, it is necessary to provide opportunities for the public to participate in the planning process.
 Two Town Hall meetings were held to gather this public input.
-The first Town Hall meeting was on Tuesday, August 10, 2004, at Key Elementary School.
-The second Town Hall meeting was held in conjunction with the GardensDWG Gathering on Saturday, October 2, 2004.
-The Goals and Objectives from the previous plan were re-endorsed by a consensus of the citizens attending the Town Hall meetings.
+The first Town Hall meeting was on March 26, 2019 at Key Elementary School.
+The second Town Hall meeting was held on [TBD].
+The Goals and Objectives from the previous plan were re-endorsed by a consensus of the citizens attending the Town Hall meetings and/or completing a survey.
 To supplement the Town Hall public forums, meetings with the city staff, City Council and the Planning & Zoning Commission were also held.

 The third phase of the planning process is the formulation of the plan.
 The current conditions of the city, the reaffirmed Goals and Objectives, the citizens' input from the Town Hall meetings, and professional planning principles were considered and weighed, in order to determine the most desirable outcome for the City at the point of total development.
-Major emphasis was placed on the review of the Master Thoroughfare Plan (MTP) and how the thoroughfare plans of Arlington relate to the roadway network in Dalworthington Gardens.
-With the updated Thoroughfare Plan as the framework, various alternative land use configurations were considered economic development and revitalization of the 303 Corridor.
-Once the analysis was complete, decisions were made as to what alternative(s) was the most beneficial to the community and that could best achieve the goals and objectives set forth in phase two of the planning process.
+Major emphasis was placed on economic development and revitalization of the Arkansas Lane/Pioneer Parkway Commercial areas and Bowen Road.
+[DELETED NEXT SENTENCE] Once the analysis was complete, decisions were made as to what alternative(s) were the most beneficial to the community and that could best achieve the goals and objectives set forth in phase two of the planning process.